Diya030805/CodeCrafters/README.md

 ---

-### 📅 Study Planner
+## 📅 Study Planner

-A productivity workspace that helps students organize their academic workload.
+A productivity workspace that helps students organize their academic workload and plan their study routine.

+### Features

 - Daily study planning
 - Weekly schedule